ffdev-info/jsonid/README.md

 ## Function

-`jsonid` borrows from the Python approach to ask forgiveness rather than permission (EAFP) to attempt to open every object it scans and see if it parses as JSON.
+JSONID borrows from the Python approach to ask forgiveness rather than permission (EAFP) to attempt to open every object it scans and see if it parses as JSON.
 If it doesn't, we move along.
 If it does, we then have an opportunity to identify the characteristics of the JSON we have opened.